A roundup of food policy topics

 Current guidelines note that outdoor structures must have airflow from at least two open sides, and the sides are considered “open” if they are covered in any material that restricts air flow, including clear plastic.
 However, the previous guidelines for outdoor dining did not define how many sides had to be open.

 Now, according to Gothamist many restaurants are doing all they can to bring diners in– giving out blankets, using heaters, and enclosing their structures more than current restrictions may allow.
-Many restaurant owners mentioned that they were unaware the precautions they were taking did not comply with current regulations; however Gothamist also noted that it is not clear how the laws will be enforced among restaurants across the city.
+Many restaurant owners mentioned that they were unaware the precautions they were taking did not comply with current regulations; however Gothamist also noted that it is not clear how the indoor dining laws will be enforced among restaurants across the city.